-All safeguarding concerns, discussions and decisions will be recorded in the school's Child Protection Online Monitoring System (CPOMS).
+- All safeguarding concerns, discussions and decisions will be recorded in the school's Child Protection Online Monitoring System (CPOMS).
 SLT will be immediately informed of these in case there is need for further action.
-If members of staff are in any doubt about recording requirements, they should discuss their concerns with the DSL.

-- Welfare concerns about a pupil should be entered into CPOMS without delay. - Safeguarding records within CPOMS are kept for individual children securely and in accordance with General Data Protection Regulations (GDPR).
-Safeguarding records are shared with staff on a 'need to know' basis only. - All safeguarding records will be transferred in accordance with GDPR, confidentially to the child's subsequent school/setting. - Detailed guidance on Record Keeping is found in a separate document 'Guidelines for Safeguarding Record Keeping in Schools'. - The Headteacher will be kept informed of any significant issues by the DSL, if they are not the DSL.
+If members of staff are in any doubt about recording requirements, they should discuss their concerns with the DSL. - Welfare concerns about a pupil should be entered into CPOMS without delay. - Safeguarding records within CPOMS are kept for individual children securely and in accordance with General Data Protection Regulations (GDPR).
+Safeguarding records are shared with staff on a 'need to know' basis only. - All safeguarding records will be transferred in accordance with GDPR, confidentially to the child's subsequent school/setting. - Detailed guidance on Record Keeping is found in a separate document 'Guidelines for Safeguarding Record Keeping in Schools'. - The Headteacher will be kept informed of any significant issues by the DSL, if they are not the DSL. - Any serious Safeguarding incidents, including near misses, of a non-confidential nature, will be written up for the CoG and Chairs of the Committees, in a short report, at the time of the incident and circulated by email.